0x7070/CTF_writeup/cyberlions-ctf_dec-2024/writeup-DRAFT.md

 # spin up Docker containers
 ```

+> IMPORTANT: the order in which you run your Docker containers will dictate what services are running at which IP addresses.
+For this write up, it is assumed that your containers are ran in the same order as mine.

 You'll see container IDs if they have been ==spun up (DEFINE)==.
 This does not always mean a container has been successfully initialized, however -- though there may not have been any errors printed during executing, there may still be issues with configuration.

 Verify the containers have successfully been initialized